skelsec/aardwolf/README.md

  - Support for Duckyscript files to emulate keystrokes

 # Example scripts
- - `aardpclient` Basic RDP client running on top of Qt5.
-Can copy-paste text, handles keyboard and mouse.
  - `aardpscreenshot` RDP ?screenshotter? scans the given target/s or network ranges for open RDP clients, tries to log in either with or without credentials and takes a screemshot
  - `aardpcapscan` RDP login capability scanner identifies the supported login protocols on a target or network ranges.
+  - `aardploginscan` RDP login scanner.

 # URL format
 As usual the scripts take the target/scredentials in URL format.
 Below some examples